duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

 Python data structures and their operations are relatively slow compared to their Numpy counterparts because Numpy is written in C. You will use Numpy arrays to avoid storing the set of particle poses and their weights as lists of Python objects.
 Remove the pose and weight field in your Particle class, and replace them with Numpy arrays which hold the sets of all particle poses and weights.
 Adjust the rest of your code accordingly.
 Consider how each particle will "know" which is its pose and weight and how it might retrieve them.

+You will implement the localization code with this optimization.

 ## OpenCV
+This part of the assignment may be completed on your drones, or any computer with OpenCv and NumPy.

 Now we that know the basics of how a particle filter uses weights and resampling to converge on a target, we need to address how to use OpenCV to estimate the motion and global position of the flying drone.
 To do this, you will complete a short assignment using OpenCV functions to compute the translation in the plane between two drone poses, represented by two overlapping images taken on a real drone.
 You will be provided with the following files: